mrash/afl-cov/README.md

 --code-dir .
 ```

-Note the `AFL_FILE` string above refers to the test case file that AFL will
+The `AFL_FILE` string above refers to the test case file that AFL will
 build in the `queue/` directory under `/path/to/project-fuzz`.
 Just leave this
 string as-is - `afl-cov` will automatically substitute it with each AFL
 `queue/id:NNNNNN*` in succession as it builds the code coverage reports.